suliman-99/8Puzzle/README.md

 # 8Puzzle
 This is a small Django app for 8Puzzle game (Give the solution by A* Algorithm)

-note: the code give you the solution for your test (code dont generate games for you to play)
+note: the program give you the solution for your test (the program dont generate games for you to play)

 # Game Explanation:
 this is a game where you want to access the End Puzzle starting from the Start Puzzle